VACC-Austria/Sectorfile-Installer/README.md

    - If multiple profiles exist, open the selection window and start EuroScope with the chosen profile
    - Launch the audio tool for VATSIM

+**DEVELOPER**
+all you must set is
+URL = "HTPP link where all your onlinefiles are stored" FIR = "4-Letter Code of your FIR"
+Testing = True or False, depenting if you are using this file as py or convert it into a exe file via auto-py-to-exe

 **Possible online Files**
 - settings.csv (required)
   - FIR